Rock stacking might appear to be a harmless and fun outdoor activity, but it's still detrimental to fragile riparian ecosystems.

 As I observed these rock stacks, I noticed that they were formed directly in front of a marker for a salmon stream survey.

-These temporary natural installations may be an expression of patience and balance to the ego of the builder, but to some naturalists who practice "Leave No Trace" ethics, it is often seen as nothing more than evidence left behind that the environment was disturbed by a human intrusion, natural graffiti, and vandalism of habitat.
-These disturbances and geological games of Jenga leave behind more than just footprints, and can be potentially damaging to the life cycles of organisms connected to the river rock.
+These temporary natural installations may be an expression of patience and balance to the ego of the builder, but to some naturalists who practice "Leave No Trace" ethics, to stack rocks is often seen as nothing more than evidence left behind that the environment was disturbed by a human intrusion, natural graffiti, and vandalism of habitat.
+These disturbances and geological games of Jenga leave behind more than just footprints, and can be potentially damaging to the life cycles of organisms connected to the a natural area's river rock.

 Beyond the visual disturbance of natural environments, each rock in a stream is blooming with life.
 Everything from aquatic plants to micro-organisms are attached to those rocks.
 They also create habitat for crustaceans and nymphs.
 Crevices in the rocks hold eggs in salmon redds to be fertilized, supporting those eggs until they grow into fry and begin feeding off the very critters that were hatching off of and crawling around those same rocks.
 You could be lifting the roof off the home of a crawfish, or disturbing the cradle for the future generations of already dwindling salmon runs.
 Removing rocks from fragile stream habitats is essentially the equivalent to removing bricks from someone else's home while raiding their refrigerator and food pantry.

-The mentality of "just one won't hurt anything" takes away from the fact this growing trend has become a problem for national parks where millions of visitors frequent each year.
+The mentality that stacks of stones "won't hurt anything" takes away from the fact this growing trend has become a problem for national parks where millions of visitors frequent each year.
 The Ozark National Scenic Riverways receive 1.3 million visitors annually, many of which will disturb streams in a number of ways, prompting a public announcement about the practice of building cairns:

-In most national parks, moving or dislodging rocks is against the rules and rangers are encouraged to knock them down.
+In most United States national parks, moving or dislodging rocks is against the rules and rangers are encouraged to knock rock piles down.

 Columbia River Fisheries Sampler Kevin Gray has almost a decade-long experience in stream surveying, spawning ground analysis and fish passage.
 Beyond disturbing whatever might be under individual rocks, some visitors that move enough rocks create obstacles to fish passage.